 The following are some of the most popular ways in which a hacker can exploit a social media platform -

-Messages like “Congratulations! you have won a $1000 reward in our lucky draw, Please click to claim the prize”, “We found an unauthorised transaction on your account, Please click the link below to confirm your identity”, ”Please verify your account as a process of system upgradation, Click on the link and provide your details” etc are some of the common messages used to phish out information like credit card details and account passwords.
+Messages like “Congratulations! you have won a $1000 reward in our lucky draw, Please click to claim the prize”, “We found an unauthorized transaction on your account, please click the link below to confirm your identity”, ”Please verify your account as a process of system upgradation, Click on the link and provide your details” etc are some of the common messages used to phish out information like credit card details and account passwords.